 Use Reliable Conversion Tools

 While manual calculations are possible, using reliable conversion tools can save time and reduce the risk of errors.
 Online conversion calculators, smartphone apps, and software programs are readily available and often provide accurate results.
-However, it's essential to choose reputable tools and double-check the results, especially for critical applications.
+Still, it's essential to choose reputable tools and double-check the results, especially for critical applications.

 Understand Significant Figures